meSch: Multi-Agent Energy-Aware Scheduling for Task Persistence: Multi-Agent Energy-Aware Scheduling

-(A) Estimate the state of the mobile charging robot at $t_j + T_R$ in the future using the Extended Kalman Filter (EKF).
-Then, position the rendezvous point $d$ meters above the estimated state.
-This rendezvous point corresponds to the location where the rechargeable robot will return.

-(B) For each rechargeable robot, construct a \textbf{\textit{candidate trajectory}} spanning $T_C$ seconds into the future to end at the rendezvous point.
-It initially follows the nominal trajectory for $T_N$ seconds, then attempts to reach the rendezvous point within $T_B$ seconds.
-These time horizons are user-defined and must satisfy $T_C = T_N + T_B$.

-(C) Calculate the reserve energy needed for the rechargeable robot to perform a worst-case landing maneuver within $T_L$ seconds, i.e. to go from the rendezvous point to any point within the 95\% confidence interval of the estimated mobile charging robot state at $t_{j} + T_R$. $T_L$ is tuned such that $T_L = T_R - T_C$.

-(D Commit the candidate trajectories if they satisfy the minimum SoC constraint \eqref{eq:3e_min_energy_constraints} and the minimum gap constraint \eqref{eq:3f_gap_lower_bound}.
-The output of this final block is the \textbf{\textit{committed trajectories}} for each robot $i \in \mathcal{R}$, which are tracked by the low-level controller.
+In this section, we present the full proposed solution to \cref{prob1}, using $N$ rechargeable quadrotors and one mobile charging rover, without loss of generality.
+After establishing the construction of gap flags, we demonstrate how they are iteratively checked within the full solution scheme to ensure conditions \eqref{eq:min_energy_constraints} and \eqref{eq:gap_lower_bound} hold for all $t \in [0, \infty)$.
+We also discuss how the proposed method accounts for the uncertainty in the position of the mobile charging robot.
+This solution is developed under a few key assumptions:

-Before discussing each block of \mesch{} in detail, we establish the notation for trajectories.
-Let $x^i([t_j, t_j + T_N]; t_j, x^i_j)$ be the nominal trajectory for the $i^{th}$ rechargeable robot available at time $t_j$ starting at state $x^i_j$ and defined over a time horizon $T_N$ seconds.
-For compactness, we refer to $x^i([t_j, t_j + T_N]; t_j, x^i_j)$ as $x^{i, nom}_j$.
-We use similar notation to describe other trajectories later on.
-Furthermore, \cref{table:1} provide an overview of the notation we use throughout the methodology.
+\begin{assumption} At each iteration of \mesch{}, the nominal trajectories of the rechargeable robots are known for $T_N$ seconds, and the mobile charging robot's for $T_R$ seconds. \end{assumption} We also define the notation for trajectories.
+Let $x^i([t_j, t_j + T_N]; t_j, x^i_j)$ represent the nominal trajectory for the $i^{th}$ rechargeable robot at time $t_j$, starting from state $x^i_j$ and defined over a time horizon of $T_N$ seconds.
+We denote this as $x^{i, nom}_j$.
+The same notation applies to other trajectories.
+An overview of the notation is provided in \cref{table:1}.

-\subsection{Estimating Rendezvous point}
+\subsection{Estimating Rendezvous Point}

-At the $j^{th}$ iteration of \mesch{}, we estimate a rendezvous point to which the rechargeable robot would return if it were to come back.
-The rendezvous point corresponds to the position $d$ meters above the estimated state of the mobile charging robot at time $t_{j, R}$, i.e., $\hat{x}^c(t_{j, R})$.

-Given the current state estimate $\hat{x}^c(t_j)$ and its covariance $\Sigma^c(t_j)$ from the EKF, we forward propagate the current estimate using the EKF predict equations\cite{applied_optimal_estimation} to estimate the mobile charging robot state at $t_{j,R}$ in the future, i.e. $\hat{x}^c(t_{j,R})$ and $\Sigma^c(t_{j,R})$.
-Alongside the estimated state $\hat{x}^c(t_{j,R})$, we also determine the worst-case state.
-During this calculation, we make the following assumption: \begin{assumption} The true state belongs to the estimated state's 95\% confidence error ellipse.
-Based on this, the worst-case state estimate $\hat{x}^c_{w}(t_{j,R})$ is computed as follows: \eqn{ \hat{x}^c_{w}(t_{j,R}) = \hat{x}^c(t_{j,R}) + 1.96 \sqrt{\Psi(\Sigma^c(t_{j,R}))} } \end{assumption} where $1.96$ is the z-score for the $95\%$ confidence interval, $\Psi : \mathbb{R}^{c} \times \mathbb{R}^{c} \to \mathbb{R}^{c}$ returns a vector comprising the diagonal elements of $\Sigma^c(t_{j,C})$, and $\sqrt{.}$ operation is performed element-wise.
-Finally, the rendezvous point is set as: \eqn{ x^c_{rp} = \hat{x}^c(t_{j,R}) + [0_{1 \times 2}, d, 0_{1 \times (c-3)}]^T }